 Repeal of Subchapter O. Child Care Train Our Teachers (TOT) Award

-The Commission repeals the rules regarding the Train Our Teachers (TOT) Award and discontinues the scholarship program based on authority granted in SB 280 enacted by the 78th Legislature, Regular Session.
+The Commission proposes repealing the rules regarding the Train Our Teachers (TOT) Award and discontinuing the scholarship program based on authority granted in SB 280 enacted by the 78th Legislature, Regular Session.